 The following tables present our summary historical and unaudited pro forma combined financial data as of the dates and for the periods presented.
-The summary historical combined financial data of SpinCo as of and for the years ended December 31, 2021 and 2020, were derived from the audited combined financial statements of SpinCo, which are included elsewhere in this information statement.
-We derived the summary historical combined financial data as of and for the six months ended June 30, 2022 from our unaudited condensed combined financial statements included elsewhere in this information statement.
-The summary combined financial data presented below should be read in conjunction with the audited combined financial statements and related notes included elsewhere in this information statement, "Management's Discussion and Analysis of Financial Condition and Results Operations" and "Unaudited Pro Forma Combined Financial Information"
+The summary historical combined financial data of SpinCo as of and for the years ended December 31, 2021 and 2020, was derived from the audited combined financial statements of SpinCo, which are included elsewhere in this information statement.
+The summary combined financial data presented below should be read in conjunction with the audited combined financial statements and related notes included elsewhere in this information statement, "Management's Discussion and Analysis of Financial Condition and Results Operations" and "Unaudited Pro Forma Combined Financial Information."